Henna Herbal Hair Color (Organic)

 Suitable for all hair colors: Black and Henna.

-Suitable for brown hair: Brown and Chestnut.
+Suitable for brown hair: Brown.

 Suitable for red hair: Wine Red.